soraisam/goats_production/docs/readthedocs/source/installation.rst

 .. code-block:: console

-   $ conda create --platform osx-64 -n goats-env python=3.12 goats -c https://gemini-hlsw.github.io/goats-infra/conda
+   conda create --platform osx-64 -n goats-env python=3.12 goats

 This ensures that dependencies are installed in a way that maintains compatibility with required packages.